The holidays have become a time of great stresses and budget busters, partially caused by materialism.

 I know you can get these from many places, including VistaPrint, Shutterfly, Costco, and more.
 I’ve tried several different sites to make and order these, but my favorite is Snapfish.
 I can usually find great deals with Snapfish, too, including this fantastic deal:

 This is something I do for close family members and sometimes close friends.
-I love adding ornaments to our tree to mark an event from the past year: the birth of a baby, a wedding, learning how to ride a bike, buying a new house, etc. The list of possibilities is endless!
+I love adding ornaments to our tree to mark an event from the past year: the birth of a baby, a wedding, learning how to ride a bike, buying a new house, etc. Some families collect beautiful nativity ornaments.
+The list of possibilities is endless!

 It’s fun to put the date (or just the year) on the ornaments and enjoy the memory year after year as you (or your family members) decorate the tree!
 I love the very personal and memorable touch doing this adds to our family Christmas tree.